-While the majority of our students are Catholic, OLA and in particular our Religious Education program acknowledges and identifies the significance of other religions within our world.
+While the majority of our students are Catholic, at OLA our Religious Education program acknowledges and identifies the significance of other religions within our world.
 We seek to facilitate an inclusive environment where students embrace diversity, respect and solidarity by welcoming students of all faiths and from all backgrounds.
 Students from other religious backgrounds are encouraged to share their celebrations, symbolism and beliefs.
 This is initiated by classroom teachers, through incidental rather than explicit learning opportunities.
-As a Catholic primary school informed by contemporary understanding "we go out to encounter other cultures, other religions, we grow and we begin that beautiful adventure called dialogue" (Pope Francis).
+As a Catholic primary school informed by contemporary understanding "we go out to encounter other cultures, other religions, we grow, and we begin that beautiful adventure called dialogue" (Pope Francis).

-Although 78% of students identify as Catholic we do not assume that each of these students comes to school with high religious literacy.
-As such it is essential that all staff explicitly articulate and model religious literacy to ensure that each student understands key terms, practices and procedures that are a part of everyday life in a Catholic community.
-Targeted teaching opportunities are identified for class or whole school level implementation to further build and promote the Catholic identity of our school.
+Although 74.4% of students identify as Catholic, we do not assume that each of these students comes to school with high religious literacy.
+As such it is essential that all staff explicitly articulate and model religious literacy to ensure that each student understands key terms, rituals and traditions that are a part of everyday life in a Catholic community.
+There are occasions when staff identify the need to address an aspect of religious literacy and skills which need to be explicitly taught and modelled (Example: Making the Sign of the Cross slowly and reverently to enter into prayer in silence and stillness).
+Targeted teaching opportunities are then identified for class or whole school level implementation to further build and promote the Catholic identity of our school.